jstz-dev/jstz/docs/api/index.md

+---
-# 🧰 API Reference
+title: 🧰 API reference
+sidebar_label: API reference
+---

 This is a reference for all runtime APIs available in `jstz`.
 Since `jstz` is a JavaScript server runtime running on Tezos's smart optimistic rollups, some APIs are not available (e.g. `DOM`).

-::: danger
+:::danger
 ⚠️ `jstz`'s APIs are currently very unstable and not compliant with specifications. ⚠️
 :::